 If you're the odd type and want a 6-speed manual transmission, it'll only be available with the base 4x2 model, while the rest of the fleet gets a 6-speed auto.

 Although you can put in your reservations now, stocks of the all-new Everest will only arrive in September 2015.
-So before that date arrives, you still have time to choose which version you want to take home.
+So before that date arrives, you still have time to choose which Everest variant you want to take home.
 The base 2.2L 4x2 Ambiente MT and AT are priced at only P1,339,000 and P1,399,000, respectively.
 But they're as bare as you can get.
 A little more can already score you a 2.2L 4x2 Trend AT priced at P1,539,000 and that comes with larger 18-inch wheels, side curtain airbags, cruise control, projector headlamps, and running boards just to name a few.

 The range-topping 2.2L 4x2 Titanium AT and 3.2L 4x4 Titanium AT, on the other hand, are listed at P1,639,000 and P1,899,000, respectively.
 Only here do you get the 20-inch alloys, chrome trim, front park assist, and rear view camera.